 Lay out clear expectations.

 anxious or angry if they feel like chores or events are sprung on them.
-Try to fill your child in ahead of time if you expect him to do something or be somewhere.
+Try to fill in your child ahead of time if something they might not want to do is coming up.

-- “SAT prep is next Thursday.
+“SAT prep is next Thursday.
 You’ll have to miss your drum lesson, but you can take a make-up lesson on Saturday.”

-- “If it snows on Tuesday, Grandma will need you to shovel her walk.
+“If it snows on Tuesday, Grandma will need you to shovel her walk.
 We’ll look at the weather again on Monday to see if you’ll need to head over after school.”

 Catch your child using self-control.

-- “I liked the way you accepted that criticism at your art show.
+“I liked the way you accepted that criticism at your art show.
 It can be hard to hear feedback, but you were very gracious.”